 But what’s the most cost-effective YouTube marketing strategy?
 Many companies run YouTube ads to acquire brand new customers.
 But reports show that 97% of those who visit a site for the first time leave without buying anything.

-YouTube retargeting enables you to reach out again to those visitors and remind them why they clicked through to your site in the first place.
+YouTube retargeting ads enable you to reach out again to those visitors and remind them why they clicked through to your site in the first place.
 Plus, you can retarget other customers who discovered your site through other sources like Search and Social to prompt them to buy from you again.

 YouTube retargeting is often the most cost-effective video marketing strategy.
 In this article, you’ll discover how to use YouTube retargeting campaigns effectively, how much it typically costs, and how to make sure you’re reaching the right audiences.